04 Oct Dream of Home

 Below is an audio clip of another approach Ross mocked up.
 While compelling, it didn’t capture the feeling I wanted so I said no.

 Initially, we were planning on a solo EP with some light production then discussed adding a cello and other strings, but as the arrangements solidified and grew into a full band, we knew we had to call our old friends Nick DePinna (trombone) and Hitomi Oba (sax), in addition to Brandon Bae (guitar), who’s been like a little brother to me in my previous years living in LA, Gavin Salmon (drums & percussion), perhaps Ross’ longest collaborator hailing back to their middle school years, and Erik Kertes (bass), who, incidentally, went to the same high school as I did.
 We mocked up most of the parts for each song before going into the studio at our audio engineer Keith Armstrong’s house in North Hollywood, recording our respective parts layer by layer and then tracking the rest of the parts over several days with other band members.
-For the groove on this track, Ross referenced exotica—and it was my first time learning about the genre—which feels not unlike a slow bossa in this case.
+For the groove on this track, Ross mentioned exotica as a reference—and it was my first time learning about the genre—which feels not unlike a slow bossa in this case.

 In tracking (aka recording the parts for real), I found that while we were focused on what sounded good musically, we were straying from the vibe I needed to retain in the song.
 I had articulated phrases to keep in mind for each song so the second day of tracking, I came back with the key phrase painted on rice paper (I had supplies from an oriental ink art class I once took and bombed).
 Having the phrase posted in the studio while recording worked well so I decided to paint the phrase for each song.